 $ nc -v remote_ip port_number

-If the port is forwarded and data is able to traverse the connection successfully, netcat will return with a success message.
-If it doesn’t work, the connection will time out.
+If the port is forwarded and data is able to traverse the connection successfully, Netcat will return with a success message, and if it doesn’t work, the connection will time out.

 If you’re having trouble getting the port forwarding to work, make sure you’re able to ssh into the remote server normally and that you have configured the ports correctly.
 Also, verify that the connection isn’t being blocked by a firewall.

 Autossh is a tool that can be used to create persistent SSH tunnels.
 The only prerequisite is that you need to have public key authentication configured between your systems unless you want to be prompted for a password every time the connection dies and is re-established.

 Autossh may not be installed by default on your system, but you can quickly install it using apt, yum, or whatever package manager your distribution uses.

 $ sudo apt-get install autossh